-On the outside fit four 5mm x 70mm stainless screws supplied in the Fixing Kit through the ring-beam into the vertical support.
+On the outside fit four 5mm x 70mm stainless screws supplied in the fixing kit through the ring-beam into the vertical support.

+Please note further information in this booklet may be from generic instructions however, the principal is always the same.
 Finally, fit the metal brace covers using ten 4.5mm x 65mm coated screws per brace cover, evenly spaced.